 Future Value Formula in Excel (With Excel Template)

-The calculation of Future Value in excel is very easy and can take many variables, which can be very difficult to calculate otherwise without a spreadsheet.
+Calculating Future Value in Excel is easy and can take many variables, which can be difficult to calculate otherwise without a spreadsheet.

 Here we will take an example, and I will solve it in the spreadsheet:

-What will the amount be after the principle of 10000 is invested for 10 years and 1000 is invested every year thereafter at the rate of 17 percent per annum.
+What will the amount be after the principle of 10000 is invested for 10 years and 1000 is invested every year thereafter at 17 percent per annum?

-Now, as soon as you put in the FV function and start a bracket, the excel asks you to open the bracket and give rate (rate), a number of periods (nper), payment per term (pmt), Present Value (PV) close brackets.
+Now, as soon as you put in the FV function and start a bracket, excel asks you to open the bracket and give rate (rate), the number of periods (nper), payment per term (pmt), Present Value (PV) close brackets.

 - Rate = B5 = 17%